cdavid15/nifi-registry/README.md

 variables with automatic cloning of remote repositories on container startup.

-The configuration applied will allow for a remote repository (and optional branch) to be checkout out upon startup of the container which is primarily to support the use case of running NiFi Registry as a service in docker swarm without the need for volume mounts and specific node constraints.
+The configuration applied will allow for a remote repository (and optional branch) to be checked out upon startup of the container which is primarily to support the use case of running NiFi Registry as a service in docker swarm without the need for volume mounts and specific node constraints.